 Video: A life with spiders and a heart condition

 A heart condition hasn’t stopped Carl Portman living life on the edge.
 Sarah Brealey reports on how his ICD has helped him travel the globe to see spiders in their natural habitat.
+VIDEO

 Carl Portman isn’t your typical tourist.
 He’s travelled thousands of miles, but not to visit beach resorts or capital cities.

 Instead, Carl, 51, has crossed the southern hemisphere and trekked through remote jungles to pursue his passion for creatures that many of us find terrifying.